Tiny Beast, Unaligned

 How to run Lizard

 A lizard ally is a pet, a forager's lure, or a Find Familiar reskin.
-The Find Familiar version is the cleanest tactical answer: a wizard or warlock with the Pact of the Chain or Find Familiar spell can take a lizard form for the same Tiny size, 2 HP, and Darkvision 30 ft.
-The lizard familiar offers Help on attacks against creatures within 5 feet, scouts through gaps the party can't squeeze through, and delivers touch spells from the wizard's hand.
-Everything Find Familiar already does, but with a 20 ft. climb speed that lets it run the inside of a chimney while the bandits search the room.
+The Find Familiar version is the cleanest: a wizard or warlock takes a lizard form for the same Tiny size, 2 HP, and Darkvision 30 ft.
+The lizard familiar offers Help on attacks against creatures within 5 feet, scouts through gaps the party can't squeeze through, and delivers touch spells from the caster's hand.
+Everything Find Familiar already does, but with Spider Climb for moving the inside of a chimney while the bandits search the room.

 As a non-magical companion the lizard is a child's pet or a botanist's living tool.
 The druid's apprentice keeps a lizard on her shoulder because it eats the gnats that swarm at dusk.
-The alchemist keeps one because it changes color subtly when certain reagents are nearby.
-None of this is on the stat block, but the stat block is essentially blank, so the GM has license to give the lizard a single quiet utility hook and let the players notice it over three sessions.
+The alchemist keeps one because its color shifts subtly when certain reagents are nearby.
+None of this is on the stat block, but the stat block is essentially blank, so you have license to give the lizard a single quiet utility and let the players notice it over three sessions.

 In combat the lizard hides.
-It has 2 HP and an AC of 10, so a stiff breeze kills it.
+It has 2 HP and AC 10, so a stiff breeze kills it.
 The familiar version takes the Help action and otherwise stays out of range.
 The pet version climbs to a high shelf and waits the fight out.
-If a hostile spell catches the lizard's owner, the lizard dies in the splash, and the table will care about that more than they expected.

 A lizard is a CR 0 prop.
-Tiny size, 2 HP, AC 10, no traits, no actions, 20 ft. walk and 20 ft. climb.
+Tiny, 2 HP, AC 10, a Bite doing 1 piercing damage on a hit at +2.
+Spider Climb lets it walk on any surface, including ceilings, without checks.
 There is nothing to fight here, which is the entire point of having a lizard in your prep file.
 The lizard is the texture of a place.
-It scuttles across the temple wall while the cleric is reading the inscription.
+It scuttles across the temple wall while the cleric reads the inscription.
 It darts under the door when the rogue picks the lock.
 It is on the windowsill when the wizard wakes up.

-If a lizard somehow ends up in initiative, the answer is almost always that it flees on its turn.
-Climb speed equals walk speed, so the lizard goes up the nearest vertical surface and into the smallest crack it can find.
-If a player attacks it for some reason, it dies on a hit.
-Don't roll for it.
-Narrate the wet sound and move on.
+If a lizard somehow ends up in initiative, it flees on its turn.
+With climb speed equal to walk speed, the lizard goes up the nearest vertical surface, runs the ceiling, and into the smallest crack it can find.
+If a player attacks it, it dies on a hit.
+Don't roll.
+Narrate the motion and move on.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.